-Instead, it brought a sullen, injury-prone, misunderstood pitcher to Seattle for four forgettable seasons and cost the organization an All-Star center fielder who is better than any player on the Mariners’ current 25-man roster.
+Instead, it was the trade that brought a sullen, injury-prone, misunderstood pitcher to Seattle for four forgettable seasons and cost the organization an All-Star center fielder – who is probably better than any player on the Mariners’ current 25-man roster.

-But it wasn’t just Adam Jones’ mammoth second-inning home run the Orioles’ 4-0 win Wednesday over the Mariners that picked at the scab of a lamentable trade that sent him and four other players east for Erik Bedard.
+But it wasn’t just Adam Jones’ mammoth second-inning home run in Wednesday’s 4-2 loss to the Baltimore Orioles that picked at the scab of the infamous Bill Bavasi trade that sent Jones and four other players east for pitcher Erik Bedard.

-Chris Tillman, a one-time prized pitching prospect in both the Mariners and Orioles organizations, gave a glimpse of what made him the second-most-coveted player in that five-players-for-one swap.
+Chris Tillman, a one-time prized pitching prospect for the Mariners and Orioles, gave a glimpse of what made him the second most coveted player in that trade.

-For eight innings in his first big-league start of the season, Tillman allowed just one hit – a groundball single to Michael Saunders.
-But in the ninth inning as he tried for a shutout, the Mariners finally were able to score thanks to second baseman Robert Andino and closer Jim Johnson.
+For eight innings in his first big league start this season, Tillman was nearly unhittable, allowing just one hit – a ground-ball single to Michael Saunders.
+In the ninth inning, as he tried for a the shutout, the Mariners finally scored some runs off Tillman – with assists from second baseman Robert Andino and closer Jim Johnson.

-Officially, Tillman got the win, going 8 1/3 innings and giving up no earned runs on tow hits with two walks and seven strikeouts.
+Tillman got the win after going 8 innings and giving up no earned runs on two hits with two walks and seven strikeouts.

-“He was a big-leaguer out there today,” said Saunders of his one-time teammate at Class A High Desert.
+“He was a big leaguer out there today,” Saunders said of his one-time teammate at Single-A High Desert.
 “He’s always had a good arm.
 But he’s had a little bit of control problems.
 But he was on today.”

-In the ninth inning with 120-plus pitches under his belt, Tillman threw a pair of fastballs at 97 miles per hour.
-According to Pitch F/X numbers, Tillman threw his fastball at an average of 94.99 miles per hour.
+In the ninth inning with 120-plus pitches under his belt, Tillman threw a pair of fastballs at 97 mph.
+According to Pitch F/X numbers, Tillman threw his fastball at an average of 94.99 mph.

 “I played with him a couple years back in the minor leagues before we traded him to Baltimore, I faced him last year, but I’ve never seen him sit at 93 to 95 miles per hour,” Saunders said.
-“He was mixing his pitches, throwing a pretty good curve ball.
-But that was the biggest difference for me was that extra velocity.”
+“He was mixing his pitches, throwing a pretty good curveball.
+But what was the biggest difference for me was that extra velocity.”

-Tillman was perfect against the first 10 batters before allowing a Saunders single up the middle.
-From there, only three runners – the results of two walks and an error – reached base over the next 17 hitters.
+Tillman was perfect against the first 10 batters before allowing Saunders’ single up the middle.
+From there, only three runners – two walks and an error – reached base over the next 17 hitters.

 “There wasn’t any hard contact,” Mariners manager Eric Wedge said.
 “We just didn’t put ourselves in the position to hit the ball hard.
 He had a good fastball, and you had to get on it, but we just kept missing or mis-hitting the baseball.”

 Jones and the Orioles had no such trouble against Mariners starter Hector Noesi.
-The right-hander fell to an American League-worst 2-11.
-He has lost his past eight decisions – the longest streak in the big leagues this year.
+The right-hander fell to an American League worst 2-11.
+He has lost eight decisions in a row – the longest streak in the majors this season.

-It was a typical Noesi start with moments of possibility and moments that made Wedge want pull his hair out.
+It was a typical Noesi start: moments when he was in control and moments when Wedge want pull his hair out.
 He pitched five innings, giving up four runs on seven hits with four strikeouts, a wild pitch and a balk.

-The right-hander served up the massive homer to Jones, who drove the 2-0 fastball into the upper deck in left field.
+The right-hander served up the massive homer to Jones, who drove a 2-0 fastball into the left-field upper deck.

 “It was a fastball down the middle and he was waiting for it,” Noesi said.

-Noesi gave up two more runs in the third inning as a pair of singles to start the inning scored on a fielder’s choice and a sacrifice fly.
-A lead-off double and a wild pitch allowed Andino to drive in the Orioles’ fourth run of the game in the fifth inning.
+Noesi gave up two more runs in the third inning after a pair of singles to start the inning scored on a fielder’s choice and a sacrifice fly.
+A leadoff double and a wild pitch in the fifth innig allowed Robert Andino to drive in the Orioles’ fourth run.